llvm/circt/docs/Dialects/Comb/RationaleComb.md

 is guaranteed that repeated evaluation of the same operation with the same operands will return the same result.

-A dividision by zero, for example, could return any constant, either of its input, `x` or `z` (in SV or VHDL), the sum of its input, or the result of any other combinatorial function.
+A division by zero, for example, could return any constant, either of its input, `x` or `z` (in SV or VHDL), the sum of its input, or the result of any other combinatorial function.